 Many veterans assume because they have been found disabled by the Veterans Administration that they will automatically be found disabled by Social Security.
 Unfortunately, this is not the case.
 Everyone, veteran or not, must be found disabled under the Social Security Administration’s own standard to receive SSDI or SSI benefits.

 Military retirement and Veterans Disability benefits are not counted as earnings by SSA, but a veteran receiving military pay for active duty is considered working if it rises to the level of substantial gainful activity (SGA).

-The application process for veterans who want to apply for Social Security Disability is the same for any other claimant.
-Making an appointment with your local Social Security office or filing an application online is the first step.
+The application process for a disabled veteran who wants to apply for Social Security Disability is the same for any other claimant.
+Making an appointment with your local Social Security Office or online is the first step.

-Permanent and Total Veterans Initiative – In early 2014, the SSA announced that veterans who have a VA compensation rating of 100% permanent and total (P&T) may receive expedited processing of applications for Social Security disability benefits.
+Permanent and Total Veterans Initiative – In 2014, the SSA announced that veterans who have a VA compensation rating of 100% permanent and total (P&T) may receive expedited processing of applications for Social Security disability benefits.
 When you apply for benefits, you must inform SSA that you are 100% P&T. I would suggest taking a copy of your rating with you when you file.

 Wounded Warriors – Military service members who become disabled while on active military service on or after October 1, 2001 (regardless of where the disability occurred) should receive expedited processing of their claim.
 Again, informing SSA when you file will give you the most benefit.

 Dire Need – If neither of the above two programs apply to you; another way to have your claim expedited is by asking for a dire need.
-Unfortunately, mental illness is not uncommon to veterans, nor is homelessness.
+Unfortunately, mental illness (PTSD) is not uncommon to veterans, nor is homelessness.